mskonovalov/franz-yandex-mail-recipe/README.md

-# franz-yandex-mail-recipe
-Yandex Mail recipe for Franz
+# Yandex mail for Franz